alonsoo7/ch4t/README.md

 # ch4t
-A shitty socket-based communication that uses a server to establish the connection between two clients, which have to be using the same key for message encryption with SHA-256.
+A simple socket-based communication that uses a server to establish the connection between two clients, which have to be using the same key for message encryption with SHA-256.

 Change the IP, PORT in the code of both sides.